This is a Special Issue published in the journal City, Territory and Architecture.

 Johanna Lilius, Aalto University, Finland

 Before submitting your manuscript, please ensure you have read our submission guidelines.
 Articles for this Collection should be submitted via our submission system.
-During the submission process, under the section additional information, you will be asked whether you are submitting to a Collection, please select "The Use of Digital Architectural Approaches to Climate Change Adaptation and Mitigation" from the dropdown menu.
+During the submission process, under the section additional information, you will be asked whether you are submitting to a Collection, please select "Housing between Policies and Design" from the dropdown menu.

 The Guest Editors have no competing interests with the submissions which they handle through the peer review process.
 The peer review of any submissions for which the Guest Editors have competing interests is handled by another Editorial Board Member who has no competing interests.